-Directors bring personal skills or knowledge in such areas as finance, law, fundraising, public relations, advocacy, banking, healthcare, or education to Community Living Parry Sound.
+Directors bring personal skills or knowledge in such areas as finance, law, fundraising, public relations, advocacy, banking, healthcare, or education to the organization.
 Some also bring the knowledge and perspective of a parent or other family member of the people we support.

 Directors attend Board meetings, which are held approximately nine times per year, and an Annual General Meeting in September.
-They also participate on one of the Standing Committees – Finance, Nominating, Membership and Executive.
-These committees meet as required, usually five to six times per year.
+They also participate in one of the Standing Committees.
+These committees meet as required:

 - The Executive Committee is composed of the President (Chair), Vice President, Treasurer and immediate Past President.
-Among their functions are acting for the Board when a decision is required between Board meetings, and ensuring that the Board operates in accordance with the bylaws and governance policies.
+Among their functions are acting for the Board when a decision is required between meetings and ensuring that the Board operates in accordance with the bylaws and governance policies.

-- The Finance Committee consists of between three and five members.
+- The Finance Committee consists of three to five members.
 The Committee’s primary role is to assist the Board in fulfilling its oversight responsibilities with respect to the financial affairs of the organization.
-This includes ensuring the establishment of sound financial policies and practices which will lead to the long term financial sustainability of the organization.
+This includes ensuring the establishment of sound financial policies and practices which will lead to the long-term financial sustainability of the organization.

 - The Nominating & Membership Committee also has three to five members.
 Areas of responsibility include the recruitment and maintenance of Association membership and the nomination and orientation of qualified candidates for vacancies on the Board of Directors.

 Eligible applicants are required to offer their diverse talents and time to ensure the responsibilities of the board are fulfilled.
-Responsibilities of Board members include the following, to:
+Responsibilities of Board members include the following:

 3. Accept appointments to Board committees as members or chairs, attend committee meetings and assist in carrying out committee work.
 Chairs will prepare agendas, motions for Board consideration and annual reports if required.